All the Sun Princess Dining Options – So Many Choices, So Little Time

 International Café – deck 9

-The International Café is one of my favorite food venues on a Princess ship and I was glad to see an expanded version on the Sun Princess.
+The International Café is one of my favorite food venues on a Princess ship, and I was glad to see an expanded version on the Sun Princess.

-I am not a morning person or a big breakfast eater, so I preferred to come here for a continental breakfast or brunch of almond croissant and a yogurt parfait.
-This was also a good spot for a quick lunch or a snack after I got back on board from an excursion.
+I am not a morning person or a big breakfast eater, so I preferred to come here for a continental breakfast or brunch of an almond croissant and a yogurt parfait.
+This was also a good spot for a quick lunch or a snack after I came back on board from an excursion.

-The International Cafe was also one of the the spots to order specialty coffees and teas.
+The International Cafe was also one of the spots to order specialty coffees and teas.
 The food at the International Cafe was part of the basic cost of the cruise, but the coffee was an extra charge unless I purchased one of the special fare packages offered by Princess.

-This was the only food venue that was open 24 hours so it was always ready to satisfy my nighttime snack cravings as well.
+This was the only food venue that was open 24 hours, so it was always ready to satisfy my nighttime snack cravings as well.

 International Cafe on the Sun Princess